EmreSoftware/Deathverse/README.md

 **Q: Can I use this on my DarkRP or TTT server?**
 A: Yes.
 It works on any gamemode that uses `PlayerDeath` or `DoPlayerDeath`.
 Integration for custom kill logic can be added manually.

-**Q: Can I upload this to the Workshop or rehost it?**
-A: No. Redistribution or reuploading is not allowed under the license.
-You must have explicit written permission from the author.

 **Q: How do I add new sounds or kill messages?**
 A: You may edit the local config to add new sound paths or message templates for personal/server use only.
 Modified versions may not be shared or rehosted.